maoratar1/SLAM/README.md

 > Courtesy of David Arnon and Refael Vivanti

-Applying the Triangulation is no other than solving a linear system of 4 equations.
+Applying the Triangulation is none other than solving a linear system of 4 equations.
 If we denote by P and Q the left and right cameras matrices respectively, the desired 3d point by X and p and q the left and right pixels of X we get that multiplying P with X, at homogeneous coordinates, yields us p_hat